sam-mcclure/Study-Guide/Algorithms/questions.md

 15. What supporting data structure might you use for BFS and DFS, respectively?
 - DFS uses a stack (LIFO) and BFS uses a queue (FIFO)

+# Week 2

+## Recursion

+1. What is a base case in recursion?
+Why do we need one?
+Do we always need one?
+- A base case returns a value without making any subsequent recursive calls.
+Recursive problems always need a base case, or else they will run inifinitely and cause a stack overflow.

+2. What exactly is a Stack Overflow?
+- When executed, a function is stored in a computer's call stack.
+For a recursive function, each recursive call adds to the stack, taking up more and more memory.
+If a base case is never reached, the call stack would get infinitely large and crash the computer.
+A stack overflow occurs when too many stacks are added and the computer ceases the function in order to protect itself.

+3. Describe direct and indirect recursion.
+- Direct recursion is when a function directly calls itself.
+Indirect recursion is when a function calls another function that then calls the original function either directly or indirectly.